hivemq/hivemq-mqtt-client-dotnet/README.md

 _Do you have a success story with this client?
 [Let us know]().
 We'd love to feature your story in a blog post or video and you'll get some sweet HiveMQ swag (and publicity) along the way._

+## What is this?

+MQTT is an [open standard protocol](https://mqtt.org) for publishing and consuming messages from IoT devices all the way up to mainframes.
+It's binary, massively performant and easy to use.

+This client library is used to publish and consume messages over MQTT.
+So you can get a the temperature from a remote sensor, send a control message to a factory robot, tunnel MQTT messages to a Twitter account or anything else you can imagine.

+This is the client library that speaks with an MQTT broker that delivers messages to their final destination.

+Need a broker?
+Sign up for a free broker at [HiveMQ Cloud](https://www.hivemq.com/mqtt-cloud-broker/) and be up and running in a couple minutes.
+Connect up to 100 devices - no credit card required.

 ## Install

 ... via NuGet